AdamZhouSE/LLM_Prompt_For_Math/README.md

 We have four prompt methods, including baseline, PoT, PHP, and PPP.
 You can find implementations of them in corresponding Python files, which are the first four files displayed above.
-We also have an `evaluation.py`, which is inherited by each of the four methods and overwritten to satisfy the unique assessment requirements of each method, including different prompts, self-consistency, result record, and etc. The few-shot prompts for different methods are saved in the directory `prompt`.
+We also have an `evaluation.py`, which is inherited by each of the four methods and overwritten to satisfy the unique assessment requirements of each method, including different prompts, self-consistency, result record, etc. The few-shot prompts for different methods are saved in the directory `prompt`.
 The result files are saved in the directory `result`.

 In `main.py`, we write four methods to run evaluations for different prompts by passing different parameters.
 As you can